 Stacy A. Cordery

 I find people endlessly fascinating—their choices, their justifications, their joys and sorrows, their innate nobility.
-John Donne was right of course; no man (or woman) is an island.* When one interesting individual intersects with larger social forces then historical biography is born.
+When one interesting individual intersects with larger social forces then historical biography is born.
 Elizabeth Arden, Juliette Gordon LowAlice Roosevelt Longworth, and Theodore Roosevelt lived very different lives, yet all contributed to the fabric of American society and to the broader world in important and intriguing ways.
-They all had marvelously complicated inner worlds as well as family and intimate friends who supported, challenged, and betrayed them.
+I have loved writing about them.

-Writing is hard work.
-For me, the joy comes from teaching and speaking.
-I’ve been privileged to address audiences of all sorts, from platforms which included NPR, the History Channel, Smithsonian TV, Anderson Cooper 360°, and C-SPAN, and at venues such as the Wilson Center, the Constitution Center, the Miller Center, and the Society of the Cincinnati.
-Interacting with people—in the classroom, in the public lecture, at the book club—is the fun reward for the solitary researching and writing!
+Writing is hard, good work, but for me, the real joy comes from sharing what I’ve learned with interested audiences.
+I’ve been privileged to address groups of all sorts and sizes, on-line and off, from platforms which included NPR, the History Channel, Smithsonian TV, Anderson Cooper 360°, and C-SPAN, and at venues such as the Wilson Center, the Constitution Center, the Miller Center, and the Society of the Cincinnati.
+Interacting with people—in the classroom, in the public lecture hall, at book clubs—is the fun reward for the solitary tasks of researching and writing.

-I’m represented by literary agent Laurie Liss.
+I’m represented by literary agent Laurie Liss at Sterling Lord Literistic.
 She can be reached at laurie@sll.com.

 My editor at Viking/Penguin is Emily Wunderlich.